mcdemarco/the-new-kitchen-cookbook/quick-bread/strawberryShortcake.md

 10. While baking, prep strawberries.
 11. Whip cream.
 Add sugar and tartar mix slowly, while beating to desired perkiness.
 Optionally then beat in extract.

+You may want to cool the biscuits completely before splitting.

 ## Variants

 You can make dough with a food processor if you insist.

 You can make individual biscuits (rolling out to half an inch) or splittable biscuits (rolling out to an inch).

+Some recipes scoop the dough by 1/3 cups rather than rolling it out, *e.g.,*  [The Pioneer Woman](https://www.thepioneerwoman.com/food-cooking/recipes/a39026449/strawberry-shortcake-recipe/) and [The Spruce Eats](https://www.thespruceeats.com/our-best-strawberry-shortcake-recipe-7482908).

 I spotted one recipe that used milk instead of cream for the shortcake.